Instant Pot Lamb Stew

 Brown:

-- Click on Saute and adjust it to High.
-Once the Instant Pot displays HOT, add the oil and wait for it to start shimmering.
+- Press the Sauté button and set it to High.
+Once the Instant Pot shows HOT, add the oil and wait for it to shimmer.

-- In a large bowl, toss lamb meat with salt, pepper, and all-purpose flour.
-Add the meat to the IP and cook it until browned, doing this in batches if necessary.
+- In a large bowl, season the lamb meat with salt, pepper, and all-purpose flour.
+Add the meat to the Instant Pot and cook until browned, doing this in batches if necessary.

 - Remove to a plate and set aside.